Easy DIY Suncatchers Kids Can Make from Recycled Items

 Not only are they simple to make, but they also bring a pop of cheerful color to any window – and they’re a great way to teach children about reusing materials in creative ways.

-We love projects that are easy enough for little hands but still result in something beautiful, and this one checks all the boxes.
+I love projects that are easy enough for little hands but still result in something beautiful, and this one checks all the boxes.

 What I really love about this activity is its flexibility.
-You can keep it super simple for younger kids or get a little more creative by cutting shapes, layering colors, or adding glitter and embellishments.
+You can keep it super simple for younger children or get a little more creative by cutting shapes, layering colors, or adding glitter and embellishments.

 I used it as a stash buster, because I always have excess tissue paper in a ton of colors.